Thor110/AlienTrilogyRessurected/README.md

 	- Export levels with debug and unknown byte flags displayed visually.
 	- Export door and lift geometry as OBJ files.
 	- Does not currently extract the associated textures alongside them.
+	- Provides a list based interface for looking through the parsed objects within each level.
+	- Has a preview of the levels map generated using the collision blocks parsed for the level.
 - [❌ 7 : Patches](#patches) ( ??% Complete )
 	- [Patched an issue on L906LEV where a vertex had incorrect coordinates.](#L906LEV-Multiplayer-Map-7-Fix-1)
 	- [Patched an issue on L906LEV where four faces were lacking the double sided transparency flag.](#L906LEV-Multiplayer-Map-7-Fix-2)